AdaGold/video-store-api/README.md

 - `due_date`

 #### `GET /customers/:id/history`
-List the movies a customer has checked out _in the past_
+List the videos a customer has checked out _in the past_

 URI parameters:
 - `id`: Customer ID